ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Saving model restarts

-The model outputs restart files after every run so the model can then begin from the same saved model state.
+The model outputs restart files after every run so the model can then run again from the saved model state.

-Restarts files can occupy a significant amount of disk space and it isn't necessary to be able to restart the model at every  point where the model was stopped during a run.
+Restart files can occupy a significant amount of disk space and it isn't necessary to be able to restart the model at every  point where the model was stopped during a run.
 The `restart_freq` specifies a strategy for what restart files are retained.

-This can either be a number, which corresponds to a run number, or a pandas style date-time frequency alias.
+This can either be a number, which retains every _nth_ numbered restart, or a pandas style date-time frequency alias.
 For example to preserve the ability to restart the model every 50 model run years:
 ```yaml
 restart_freq: 50Y
 ```
-The most recent restarts are retained, and only deleted only after a permanently archived restart has been produced.
+The most recent sequential restarts are retained, and only deleted only after a permanently archived restart has been produced.

 See the [documentation for more detail](https://payu.readthedocs.io/en/latest/config.html#model).